ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_aws.md

     \
     See Appendix A for more information.

-3)  This tutorial will walk through creating an IBM Spectrum Conductor for Containers (CfC) instance on AWS made up of a single node for boot and master (hereafter referred to as the “master node” but also fulfilling the role of boot node), one node for the proxy node, and three worker nodes.
-The nodes will be named cfc-boot-master, cfc-proxy, cfc-worker1, cfc-worker2, and cfc-worker3, respectively.
+3)  This tutorial will walk through creating an IBM Cloud Private (ICP) instance on AWS made up of a single node for boot and master (hereafter referred to as the “master node” but also fulfilling the role of boot node), one node for the proxy node, and three worker nodes.
+The nodes will be named icp-boot-master, icp-proxy, icp-worker1, icp-worker2, and icp-worker3, respectively.

 Creation of Nodes
 -----------------